V4Fire/Client/src/components/super/i-block/base/README.md

     console.log(value[0] === oldValue[0]);
   }

-  // When you watch a property in a deep and declare a second argument
+  // When you watch a property deeply and declare a second argument in the watcher,
-  // in the watcher, the previous value is cloned deeply
+  // the previous value is deeply cloned
   @watch({path: 'list', deep: true}) onListChangeWithDeepCloning(value: Dictionary[], oldValue: Dictionary[]): void {
     // true